Plsr/cga/README.md

 |_______________|      |_______________|    |_______________|    |_______________|
 ```
 A shader stage is a programmable part of the rendering pipeline, but every pipeline only consists of a single shader program.
 Each shader program consists of one or more shaders.

+### Storage Qualifiers
+Storage qualifiers are needed for the communication between the shader and the application.
+There are three of them:
+* `in`:
+  * Linkage from previous state into the shader
+  * Input per vertex or per fragment (Read Only)
+* `out`:
+  * Similar to `in`, linkage out from the shader to next step
+* `uniform`: Input to any shader program from OpenGL

+#### Uniforms
+Uniforms are user-provided variables from application program to the shaders.
+To upload uniforms, three steps are required:
+1. The Shader program must be enabled before uniforms can be uploaded.
+This is achieved with the function `glUseProgram(int programID);`
+2. The memory location of the variable must be found in the shader program `int glGetUniformLocation(int program, String name);`
+3. For uploading, there are different methods available appropriate to what the user tries to upload.

+### Layout Qualifiers
+The layout qualifier assigns the vertex attributes in the VAO to variables in the shader.
+This is being achieved with the following function:
+**`layout(location = id) in type name;`**
+* `id`: The ID we specified in [`glVertexAttribPointer`](vertex-array-object-vao)
+* `type`: The required data type
+* `name`: A user-defined name of the variable